sparsh-ai/recohut/00-curriculum/01-basic.md

 5. What is medallion architecture?
 6. What is EL, ETL and ELT?
 7. What are the benefits of cloud computing?
+8. OLTP vs OLAP technologies

 ## Cloud Computing and Data Engineering tools in AWS

-### Tools and Concepts

-1. AWS S3
-2. RDS
-3. Redshift
-4. AWS Glue
-5. Athena
-6. AWS Lambda
-7. EMR and EMR Serverless
-8. Keyspace
-9. Cloudformation
-10. IAM
-11. DBeaver

-### Labs
+Tools: AWS S3, RDS, Redshift, AWS Glue, Athena, AWS Lambda, EMR and EMR Serverless, Keyspace, Cloudformation, AWS IAM, Secrets Manager

+**Labs**

 1. [ ] (Optional) Create AWS Account
 2. [ ] Create IAM user and generate credentials
 3. [ ] Install AWS CLI
 4. [ ] Setup AWS credentials
-5. [ ] Walkthrough AWS Services
+5. [ ] Walkthrough of various AWS Services
 6. [ ] Copy and Sync data to/from S3
 7. [ ] Create database in RDS DBMS and generate credentials
-8. [ ] Install DBeaver in your PC
+8. [ ] Connect to RDS DBMS in DBeaver
-9. [ ] Connect to RDS DBMS from DBeaver
+9. [ ] Pull credentials from Secrets Manager in Python using Boto3

 ## Python Programming

-### Tools and Concepts
+In this module, we will learn the essential python concepts we use in data engineering.
+We will primarily focus on the following topics:

 1. Lists and dictionaries
 2. For loops and while loops